 - Then remove cheese from bag and place in refrigerator for another 24 hours.

-- Blend base ingredients in blender or food processor and press into the two small tins or ring moulds.
+- Blend pecans and medjool dates in blender or food processor and press into the two small tins or ring moulds.

 - Place in freezer while you make the filling.

-- Blend all filling ingredients in a high speed blender until smooth.
+- Blend the cultured cashew nuts, date syrup, cooled, softened coconut butter, cacao powder and coffee essence in a high speed blender until smooth.
 You may need to stop and start to push the mix around a bit.

 - Take the bases from the freezer and pour the filling into them evenly.